-My first monograph, Leaving Iberia: Islamic Law and Christian Conquest in North West Iberia, was published in November 2021 by the Program in Islamic Law at Harvard Law School and distributed by Harvard University Press.
+My first monograph, Leaving Iberia: Islamic Law and Christian Conquest in North West Africa, was published in November 2021 by the Program in Islamic Law at Harvard Law School and distributed by Harvard University Press.
 Leaving Iberia is the winner of the Canadian Law and Society Association's 2022 W. Wesley Pue Prize and the Canadian Association of Hispanists' 2022 Best Book Prize.
 Leaving Iberia was also the Honorable Mention for the American Society for Legal History's 2022 Peter Gonville Stein Book Award, and was shortlisted for the Canadian Historical Association's 2022 Wallace K. Ferguson Prize.

 This credit/fail course is required for students in the thesis-based M.A. program.
 Students are introduced to scholarship relevant to their research and supported in developing a research proposal.

 Prerequisite: one course in Islam or consent of Program Coordinator.

 An in-depth study of the problems of Islamic Studies.